CogitoNTNU/geoguessr-ai/README.md

 <!-- TODO: Instructions on how to run the project and use its features. -->

+### 🏞️ Help us collect pictures to train on🌉

+Go to the [How To Collect Pictures](data/street_view_images_collection/HowToCollectPictures.md) for a step by step guide for how to help us collect more pictures.
+Your help is much appreciated!

 ### 📖 Generate Documentation Site

 To build and preview the documentation site locally: